 - ¾ cup water at 105 – 110 degrees F

 - 1 tablespoon Ardent Traditional Extra Virgin Olive Oil, infused or unmedicated, and more for drizzling.

 How to Make Cannabis-Infused Pita Bread

-- Preheat the oven to 500 degrees F. (Because the activated cannabis is encapsulated in the dough, the internal temperature won’t reach levels that will burn your cannabinoids off.)
+- Preheat the oven to 500 degrees F. (Because the activated cannabis is encapsulated in the dough and these will only cook for a few minutes, the internal temperature of the bread won’t reach levels that will burn your cannabinoids off.)
 Let the baking sheet also pre-heat inside the oven.